YangLing0818/Diffusion-Models-Papers-Survey-Taxonomy/README.md

 ```
 @article{yang2022diffusion,
   title={Diffusion Models: A Comprehensive Survey of Methods and Applications},
-  author={Yang, Ling and Zhang, Zhilong and Hong, Shenda},
+  author={Yang, Ling and Zhang, Zhilong and Hong, Shenda and Xu, Runsheng and Zhao, Yue and Shao Yingxia and Yang, Ming-Hsuan and Zhang, Wentao and Cui, Bin},
   journal={arXiv preprint arXiv:2209.00796},
   year={2022}
 }